-Write out your speech if that helps, then practice without reading or memorizing it.
+If it helps, write out your speech, and then practice without reading or memorizing it.
 Aim for spontaneity.

 Rehearse with family and friends.
 Your speech must sell you professionally and be natural.

-If appropriate, add a request for action, such as asking for a business card or interview appointment.
+If appropriate, add a request for action, such as asking for an interview.

-Here’s an example of an elevator speech that includes both personal and professional information.
-This speech can be adapted and expanded depending on the situation.
+Here's an example of an elevator speech that includes both personal and professional information.
+This one can be adapted and expanded, depending on the situation.
 The speaker could use it when looking for a job, seeking funding for a project, or networking.

 Avoid These Mistakes

-Don’t confuse an elevator speech with a resume.
-An elevator speech is much different than a list of job titles and years of experience.
+Don't confuse an elevator speech with a résumé.
+The former is much different from a list of job titles and years of experience.